- Apple cider vinegar is a natural remedy — Many dog parents use ACV as a supplement, a skin-soothing tonic, and an odor eliminator.

 Frequently asked questions

 Is apple cider vinegar safe for dogs?

-Yes, it is safe for dogs in small doses.
-Just make sure you’re diluting your apple cider vinegar the right amount (generally 50/50 with water for topical uses and mixing it with drinking water or food for dietary uses) and following the recommended dosage based on your pup’s weight.
+Yes, ACV is safe for dogs in small doses, just make sure to dilute your apple cider vinegar the right amount, generally 50/50 with water for topical uses and mixing it with drinking water or food for dietary uses.
+Follow the recommended oral dosage based on your pup’s weight.